dvereen1/UltimateLogin/README.md

 # Ultimate Login

-A login and registration system which will serves as the foundation for future projects which require user accounts.
+A login and registration system which will serve as the foundation for future projects which require user accounts.

 [Demo here](https://darianvereen.com/HTML_PHP/projects/ultimLogin/Register/register.php)